radiantlogic-v8/documentation-new/documentation/global-identity-viewer-guide/03-global-identity-viewer.md

 Searches performed in the Global Identity Viewer are performed against the data source selected in the drop-down list.
 All searches can be saved, modified, or deleted.

->**Note – the logged in user must be associated with a role that has either the globalidviewer-write or globalidviewer-designer privilege in order to save, modify or delete search queries.**
+>[!note] The logged in user must be associated with a role that has either the globalidviewer-write or globalidviewer-designer privilege in order to save, modify or delete search queries.

 ![An image showing ](Media/Image3.15.jpg)